back to blog

 lossy webp vs png

-for large images like product photos, hero images, or blog post illustrations, these savings are meaningful. smaller files mean faster pages, better core web vitals scores, and lower bandwidth costs.
+for large images like product photos, hero images, or blog post illustrations, smaller files can reduce transfer time and bandwidth use.

 transparency support: a draw